isobelojalvo/UWAnalysis/README.md

 #Building comments
-stattools is left behind in 715X because HiggsCombine is stuck there UWAnalysis/DataFormats/CompositePtr*TMet.h file had method names changed
+stattools is left behind in 715X because HiggsCombine is stuck there.
+Will have to add back in StatTools as a later date.
+UWAnalysis/DataFormats/CompositePtr*TMet.h file had method names changed